Gravity block energy storage

 When picking a density for the blocks, I’ve considered the following materials:

-• balsa wood density 160 kg/cubic metre (An article mentioned making the blocks from recycled wind turbine blades, and these blades can include balsa wood to keep them light),
+• Balsa wood: density 160 kg/cubic metre (An article mentioned making the blocks from recycled wind turbine blades, and these blades can include balsa wood to keep them light),

-• water density 1,000 kg/cubic metre,
+• Water: density 1,000 kg/cubic metre,

-• rammed earth density 1,750 kg / cubic metre (The articles also mention making the blocks from compressed earth mixed with resins),
+• Rammed earth: density 1,750 kg / cubic metre (The articles also mention making the blocks from compressed earth mixed with resins),

-• concrete 2,400 kg/cubic metre
+• concrete: density 2,400 kg/cubic metre

 I’ve chosen a density between water and rammed earth, 1,500 kg/cubic metre.